modyehab810/Read-All-Excel-Sheets-Using-Pandas/README.md

 • The Whole Excel File is Read as Dictionary.
 • Each Sheet_name is a Key, and the Data in this sheet is a Value.
 • Convering The Dictionary with all sheet into one DataFrame(Conatains all Sheet).
+# Additional
+Claen The Columns Name From Spaces